zhuangh/CarND-Traffic-Sign-Classifier-Project/README.md

 ## Further Steps:

-* Add more diversity samples to the train set.
+* Add more diverse samples to the train set.
 Due to the time constraint, I only added the data with different scaling factors.
 Actually, we can rotate the images, use different blur versions, and so on.

 * Balance the sample data distributions in the train set.